 Funimation Offline Viewing

-Offline viewing (e.g., digital downloads) are available to any Premium Plus or Premium Plus Ultra subscriber.
+Offline viewing (e.g., digital downloads) is available to any Premium Plus or Premium Plus Ultra subscriber.
 As with all offline download features on other streaming services, there are limits.

 - You can only download videos using Android phones, iOS devices, or tablets